 The contribution rate for plan members in the CalPERS, 2.0% at 60 Risk Pool Retirement Plan is 7% of their annual covered salary and is paid by the members.
 The District is required to contribute the actuarially determined remaining amounts necessary to fund the benefits for its members.
-The required employer contribution rates are equal to the annual pension costs (APC) percentage of payroll for fiscal years 2013, 2012 and 2011, as noted below.
-The contribution requirements of the plan members are established by State statute, and the employer contribution rate is established and may be amended by CalPERS.
+The required employer contribution rates are equal to the annual pension costs (APC) percentage of payroll for fiscal years 2014, 2013 and 2012, as noted below.
+The contribution rate is established and may be amended by CalPERS.